jackcallister/jarsbe.github.io/_posts/2015-02-26-the-flux-quick-start-guide.markdown

 The custom object defines public functions for subscribing and unsubscribing to `change` events.
 It also defines a `getAll` function which returns the `comments` data.

 Next, the Store registers a function with the Dispatcher.
-When the Dispatcher calls `dispatch` it passes it's argument to each registered function.
+When the Dispatcher calls `dispatch` it passes its argument to each registered function.

-In this instance, when an Action is dispatched with an Action Type of `CREATE_COMMENT`, the `CommentStore` will push the data into it's comment array and invoke the `emitChange` function.
+In this instance, when an Action is dispatched with an Action Type of `CREATE_COMMENT`, the `CommentStore` will push the data into its comment array and invoke the `emitChange` function.

 ---